 Guitar Practice Scales

 The Pentatonic Scale is a great scale to learn.
 There are 5 scale patterns.
 If you want to unlock the fingerboard and learn all the secrets to the scales.
-Click this link get the Free PDF and learn to solo with the five forms.
+Click this link get the PDF and learn to solo with the five forms.